yury-potapov/ViewStateBasedSwiftUI/README.md

 # PublishedSwiftUI
-Combine based models on ViewStates for SwiftUI
+Combine based universal model on ViewStates for SwiftUI